suneel0101/ga-pandas/README.md

 4. How many companies have Games as a category?
 What's their average funding total?
 Using a pivot table, what's the average funding total of those companies that have Games as a category, broken down by Region?
 5. What is the most popular category of company?

+# Sharing Our Analysis
+1. Download the iPython notebook
+2. Paste it into a [GitHub gist](http://gist.github.com)
+3. Copy the URL of the gist and paste it [here](http://nbviewer.ipython.org)
+4. Voilà, now you have a shareable analysis!

 # Next Steps
 To continue your Python/Pandas/Data Science education, recommend the following:
 - [pandas tutorials](http://pandas.pydata.org/pandas-docs/stable/tutorials.html)